StevenLwcz/StevenLwcz.github.io/_posts/2025-05-24-Searching-Memory-With-GDB-With-The-Help-Of-Convenience-Variables:-Part-2.md

 ```

-When we run this new script in GDB and show conv
+When we run this new script in GDB and `show conv`:

 ```
 data_end = 0x55555700c8 ""